Do I earn enough income to financially sponsor my spouse’s Green Card Application?

 Determine your total household income:

 The Sponsoring spouse is required to also financially sponsor the Beneficiary spouse.
-USCIS determines that spouse’s level of income based on the Form I-864p Poverty Guidelines which updates yearly.
+USCIS determines that the spouse’s level of income based on the Form I-864p Poverty Guidelines which updates yearly.
 Currently, a spouse living in a 2 person household (the two spouses living together) would need to earn a minimum of $20,575 per year.
 In order to prove income, the sponsor would be required to show their federal income tax return from the previous year along with their W-2 statement if working for an employer.
 For a new job, such proof would include recent pay-stubs and a letter from the employer to verify their current yearly salary.

 Get a Co-sponsor:

 What happens when the sponsor does not earn enough income or is unemployed?
 In this case, the Sponsoring spouse can ask a co-sponsor to also submit financial sponsorship form on behalf of their Beneficiary spouse.
 That co-sponsor can be any family or friend so long as they are also a U.S. citizen or U.S. permanent resident.
-Their income amount would be determined by individually analyzing their household size and comparing to the Form I-864p.
+Their income amount would be determined by individually analyzing their household size and comparing it to Form I-864p.
 For example, if the co-sponsor had a wife and one child, then that would be a household size of 3 total plus 1 for the Beneficiary Spouse to equal household size of 4.
 Sometimes, the spouse of the co-sponsor may also be working and their combined incomes will be required to meet the income level threshold.
-In those scenarios the spouse may also need to sign a household member sponsorship form.
+In those scenarios, the spouse may also need to sign a household member sponsorship form.

 Hire a professional: